HBBEEP/FRA532_EXAM1_6406_6428_6471/readme.md

 ![image](https://github.com/HBBEEP/FRA532_EXAM1_6406_6428_6471/assets/122891621/b3046c6d-d512-4cfa-ab8d-4f6d01149191)

-### 2. Experimenting to find the relationship between robot's real value and wheel odometry values
+### 2. Experimenting to find the relationship between robot's real values and wheel odometry values

 ### 3. Experimenting to find the relationship between the command (cmd_vel) and the movement of the robot